Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

-The threats to validity are subjected to three aspects.
-First,~as the campaign against malware continues, new strains of malicious packages emerge daily.
+\textbf{Threats.}\todel{The threats to validity are subjected to three aspects. } First,~as the campaign against malware continues, new strains of malicious packages emerge daily.
 This implies that the original dataset of malicious packages used in our evaluation may not encompass the full spectrum of new malicious packages, hindering \tool's effectiveness.
 However, we have demonstrated the effectiveness of \tool in learning from newly published packages and adapting to detect emerging threats.

-Second, while we thoroughly examine the potentially malicious package versions identified by \tool, we acknowledge that the vast workload makes it impractical to validate every potentially benign package version.
-Therefore, we only report the result of precision but not the result of recall.

-Third, it is important to notice that \tool can generate false positives.
+Second, while we thoroughly examine~the~potentially malicious package versions identified by \tool, we acknowledge that~the~vast~workload makes it impractical to validate every potentially benign package version.
+Therefore, we only systematically report the result of precision but not the result of recall.
+Third, \tool can generate false positives.
 To address this, we conduct manual validation on identified package versions before reporting them to PyPI and NPM teams.
-While this process can also introduce false positives, the fact that the reported packages are subsequently removed indicates the validity of our validation result.
+While this process can also introduce false positives, the fact that the reported packages are subsequently removed indicates the validity of our validation. \tosemrevision{Fourth, as pre-trained language models continue to advance rapidly, we expect to see new and more powerful models.
+Nevertheless, the choice of language models is orthogonal to our approach.
+We plan to test the effectiveness of additional language models on this task.} \tosemrevision{Fifth, the varying behavior sequences between malicious and benign packages may reduce the accuracy of \tool in cross-lingual scenarios.
+Nevertheless, the cross-lingual setting represents an extreme case in real-world where there are no malicious samples within the same ecosystem.}